 This is one of a series of guides on detecting rare, hidden, or non-salient targets.
-You can read the other guides here.

 It is more difficult to detect rare targets than common targets.
 When targets don't appear very often, people tend to search less persistently for evidence of the target before deciding that it is absent.
 In addition, if the observer has to search through multiple objects to look for rarely occurring targets then they tend to demonstrate the following behaviour:

 - Observers often look at but fail to identify the rare target, when present.

 - Observers are more likely to look at each object in the display only once, if at all.